mickeytorres/narrative-game/README.md

 # kimmy clone

 <a href ="https://mickeymouska.itch.io/kimmy-clone-121018">Kimmy Clone</a>
-Problems:
+Problems: <br>
--Button moves around the right side of the screen, don't know why/how to anchor it to the bottom.
+-Button moves around the right side of the screen, don't know why/how to anchor it to the bottom. <br>
 -There's character sprites, but they won't show up.